bm2-lab/iGWOS/README.md

 ## Installation
 Please refer to file "**Dockerfile**" in the code to build the performing environment for iGWOS.
 Users could easily perform the iGWOS under the docker image.

+Attention: the Dockerfile is build based on **Ubuntu** base image.

     # build image based on Dockerfile
     docker build -t igwos:latest ./